GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

   - {{NORIA-UI-2024}} a Web-based knowledge graph exploration design for incident management that combines the above {{SLKG-2023}} and {{GPL-2024}} techniques for broader coverage of anomaly cases and knowledge capitalization.

 * A knowledge graph-based platform design {{NORIA-DI-2023}} using Semantic Web technologies and open source data integration tools to build an ITSM knowledge graph:
   - SMASSIF-RML, a Semantic Web stream processing solution with declarative data mapping capability.
+Available as open source at [https://github.com/Orange-OpenSource/smassif-rml](https://github.com/Orange-OpenSource/smassif-rml).
   - ssb-consum-up, a Kafka to SPARQL gateway enabling end-to-end Semantic Web data flow architecture with a Semantic Service Bus (SSB) approach.
+Available as open source at [https://github.com/Orange-OpenSource/ssb-consum-up](https://github.com/Orange-OpenSource/ssb-consum-up).
   - grlc, a fork of CLARIAH/grlc with SPARQL UPDATE and GitLab interface features to facilitate the call and versioning of stored user queries in SPARQL syntax (e.g. for anomaly detection following the model-based design approach).
+Available as open source at [https://github.com/Orange-OpenSource/grlc](https://github.com/Orange-OpenSource/grlc).

 * SemNIDS {{SemNIDS-2023}}, a test bench involving network trafic generation, open source Network Intrusion Detection Systems (NIDS), knowledge graphs, process mining and conformance checking components.